-Emergency Closing School Code 557.
+Emergency School Closing.
 In the event of severe weather conditions or other emergencies, school may be closed or opened on a delayed schedule or necessitate an early dismissal.
-Announcements of school closing can be seen on local channel 19 and heard over local radio stations.
+Announcements of school closings can be seen on local channel 19 and are posted on your school's website.